This post has been updated as of April 10, 2018.

 Acer Windows Mixed Reality Headset

-This headset features a flip-up visor so that you can view the real world without taking off the headset.
-It costs $399 and can be purchased here.
+This MR headset features a flip-up visor so that you can view the real world without taking off the headset.

 HP Windows Mixed Reality Headset